Gmina Chodel

-Gmina Chodel is a rural gmina (administrative district) in Opole Lubelskie County, Lublin Voivodeship, in eastern Poland.
+Gmina Chodel is a rural gmina (administrative district) in Opole County, Lublin Voivodeship, in eastern Poland.
 Its seat is the village of Chodel, which lies approximately 13 km east of Opole Lubelskie and 35 km south-west of the regional capital Lublin.

 The gmina covers an area of 108.21 km2, and as of 2006 its total population is 6,771 (6,717 in 2015).

 Villages

 Gmina Chodel contains the villages and settlements of Adelina, Antonówka, Borów, Borów-Kolonia, Budzyń, Chodel, Godów, Grądy, Granice, Huta Borowska, Jeżów, Kawęczyn, Książ, Lipiny, Majdan Borowski, Osiny, Przytyki, Radlin, Ratoszyn Drugi, Ratoszyn Pierwszy, Siewalka, Stasin, Świdno, Trzciniec, Zastawki and Zosinek.

 Neighbouring gminas

 Gmina Chodel is bordered by the gminas of Bełżyce, Borzechów, Opole Lubelskie, Poniatowa and Urzędów.